rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 water again showed GEBF-:math:`\omega`B97XD could match supersystem results well.

+:cite:t:`Wang_2017` undertook a joint experimental/theory study on crystals of DNA bases.
+PBC-GEBF-PBE(D3B3)/6-311+G(d,p) was used to optimized the crystal structures and to compute the IR vibrational spectra.
+Geometries and spectra were compared to experiment and matched well.

 :cite:t:`Zhao_2017` applied GEBF14 to NMR shifts.
 Considered a number of systems including a Trp-cage mini protein, CH3CN solvated in CHCl3, a oligoamide beta sheet, and a supramolecular aggregate.
 The GEBF approximated NMR shifts are